OlegLeo/JAVA-Weight_Guessing_Game/README.md

 HEAVY___PORTUGUESE___LANGUAGE___CONTENT

+This project was one of the exercises during CESAE DIGIAL's Web Development course.

 The goal of this project was to create, using OOP (Object-Oriented Programming), a game in which people are randomly chosen to try guess the weight of the bag.